 Fast-forward to early 2020, Felice went on to open a second restaurant—Osteria Crescendo—and was getting some much-earned attention from the James Beard Foundation as a “Rising Star Chef.”
 Not soon after, Felice, like so many others, had to reinvent Viaggio to combat the pitfalls of the current pandemic.
 First opening up a marketplace for discerning customers and later launching a refined take on Italian sandwiches with an innovative to-go menu.

 Felice has knowledge of old school Italian cooking.
 Rather than simply reproducing the classics (which he can certainly do well), Viaggio focuses on a modern approach to Italian cuisine.
 Here, everything is in the details.
 Felice and his team put high-quality ingredients at the forefront of their strategy.
 When you couple that with Felice’s food IQ, you get what’s easily the best restaurant in Passaic County.
 What’s more, Felice’s menu is constantly evolving with the seasons.
 North Jersey favorites like Felice’s calamari fritti with lemon butter and chili always stay on the menu.
-But there’s a lot to be excited about this fall with new fall dishes like Viaggio’s ricotta cavatelli with butternut squash, pumpkin seed gremolata and sage to see what I mean.
+But there’s a lot to be excited about this fall with new dishes like Viaggio’s ricotta cavatelli with butternut squash, pumpkin seed gremolata and sage.

 View the Viaggio menu.
 BYO.